Peterbu4/Projects/README.md

 ### C Projects
 - **[Twilight switch](Simple_twilight_switch_with_hysteresis_ATMEGA328P.c)** - a microcontroller-based system that uses ADC channels to read analog values from a **photoresistor** and **potentiometer**.
 Based on the input, an LED is turned on or off.
 The current value is shown on an LCD using the `LCDI2C.h` library which has to be added.
 The project also includes **hysteresis** to prevent unnecessary switching near the threshold.
 - **[LED_UART](UART_LED_ATMEGA328P.c)** - a program that controls an LED via **UART communication** on an ATmega328P microcontroller.
 Users can turn the LED on or off and view the program's uptime in the terminal.

+### Bash Projects
+- **[Finding two largest files](Finding_largest_files.sh)** - the script uses unnamed pipes to chain commands together:
+`find` outputs file sizes, `sort` orders them numerically, `head` selects the largest two, and `tee` writes the result both to the standard output and a file.
+This demonstrates a fundamental use of Unix-like process piping for efficient data processing.
+- **[Removing empty files](Removing_empty_files.sh)** - scans a given directory and identifies files with zero lines (empty files), logs their names to a specified file, and deletes them from the directory.
+The script demonstrates the use of `shopt` to include hidden files and showcases fundamental file management automation in Unix-like systems.